IncredibleLego/GoPong/README.md

 - When you change scale you must reboot
 - Change menu and positioning after resizing
 - Change values change in options after scale change (ex.
 Paddle width can't always change by 5)
+- Try implementing other scales to see if that is working
+- Name positioning in game scenes

 ## SCALE REWORK